 Costa Calida Spanish Holidays

-Relaxed holidays with Pilates, yoga, Spanish lessons & leisurely meals
+Relaxed Bespoke Holidays with Pilates, yoga, Spanish lessons, excursions & leisurely meals

-Created by experienced Pilates and fitness teacher Fran Brown, these relaxed holidays in the sun-soaked Murcia region combine beginner to intermediate Pilates and yoga teaching with informal Spanish lessons, cultural excursions and long leisurely meals with regional food and drink.
+Created by experienced Pilates and fitness teacher Fran Brown, these relaxed holidays in the sun-soaked Murcia region combine beginner to intermediate Pilates and optional yoga teaching with informal Spanish lessons, cultural excursions and long leisurely meals with regional food and drink.
 With accommodation in comfortable, modern self catering apartments in the lively sea town of Puerto Mazarron, they are for those who take their holidays as seriously as their fitness regime.
 Feel free to opt in or out of organised activities, from the 4-course Menu del Dia with a chilled vino rosado to trips to a historical fortress or little-known beach.
-Book on set dates or arrange a bespoke trip for you and your friends.

 Apart from the (usually) gorgeous weather, the freedom to take the week at your own pace, opting in and out of classes, meals and other activities.